mmocny/inp-workshop/README.md

 ## Discuss: Presentation Delays

-So far, we’ve looked at the performance of JavaScript, via input delay or event handlers directly, but what else affects rendering Next Paint?
+So far, we’ve looked at the performance of JavaScript, via input delay or event handlers, but what else affects rendering Next Paint?

 Well, updating the page with expensive effects!